kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Enzymatic fat necrosis
 	E. Liquefactive necrosis

+#### Answer: B. Caseous necrosis - ?

 ### Q3.100
 From a clinical standpoint, tumours of the testis are segregated into two broad categories: seminomas and non-seminomatous germ-cell tumours (NSGCTs).
 Which of the following statements about NSGCTs is true?

 	A. These tumours tend to remain localised to the testis for a long time
-	B. These tumours do not metastasise
+	B. These tumours do not metastasise - F
 	C. These tumours are radiosensitive
-	D. These tumours are less aggressive
+	D. These tumours are less aggressive - F
 	E. These tumours have a poorer prognosis

+#### Answer: E. These tumours have a poorer prognosis - ?

 ## Questions 3.101-3.110